 What is carfilzomib (Kyprolis®)?

-Carfilzomib (Kyprolis) is a cancer medicine which has been approved in Europe for the treatment of relapsed multiple myeloma in adult patients who have had at least one previous treatment cycle.
-It was approved by the European Medicines Agency (EMA) in 2016 for use together with the medicines lenalidomide and dexamethasone or with dexamethasone alone.
+Carfilzomib is a cancer medicine approved in Europe in 2015 for the treatment of relapsed and/or refractory myeloma (i.e. myeloma that is not responding to previous treatment) in adult patients who have had at least one previous treatment cycle.
+It was approved for use in combination with lenalidomide and dexamethasone (KRd) or with dexamethasone alone (Kd).

 How does carfilzomib work?